NickSauer7/richerTextFSC/README.md

 Rich Text enhancements for Flows

 ### Summary:
+IMPORTANT:  Use richerText = true input attribute if you want to leverage these enhanced features.
+Otherwise leave empty and regular input Rich Text component will be used.
 1)	Block disallowed words and symbols
     a.
 Control whether this is a block that prevents next/finish of flow.
 2)	Search and Replace custom text